Dog Krazy logo

 What Is Dog Krazy?

-Dog Krazy is a specialty retail franchise offering products and services for dogs, operating in the specialty pet food and care market.
-The operational model is brick-and-mortar, with franchisees opening and operating Dog Krazy retail stores.
-It serves individual consumers (B2C), offering products and services year-round to the general public.
-The core service bundle is the retail sale of specialty pet food and dog care products and related services.
+Dog Krazy is a franchise for specialty retail stores offering products and services for dogs.
+The operational model is brick-and-mortar, with franchisees opening and operating Dog Krazy retail outlets (including multi-unit development options).
+It serves the general public (B2C), and the core service bundle is the in-store retail assortment of dog products and related services.

 Dog Krazy Franchise: Pros and Cons